Supbuddy docs

 Four things to understand:

-• Project — a folder you registered.
+• Project: a folder you registered.
 Holds detected apps (Next.js, Vite, etc.), detected services (Supabase stack, Docker Compose services), and a list of mappings.

-• Mapping — a domain → port pair (e.g. api.acme.test → 54321).
+• Mapping: a domain → port pair (e.g. api.acme.test → 54321).
 Auto-generated mappings are tied to a detected service or app; you can also create manual ones.

-• Isolation mode — per-project.
-Either:
+• Isolation mode: per-project.
+One of:

 Project cards (Configure tab)